-NOTE 1 - Total bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike).
-NOTE 2 - Total of SPD connecting wires should be as short as possible (< 0.5 m).

-NOTE 3 - Total of bonding & connecting wires (SPD to MET) should be as short as possible (< 1.5 m).
+- NOTE 1 Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total length of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total length of bonding and connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs.

 NOTE 5 - The SPD may be installed before the ELB (option 1) or after the ELB (option 2).
-If option 2 is used, nuisance tripping of the circuit breaker, particularly if it contains an RCD, may occur.
+If option 2 is used, nuisance tripping of the circuit breaker may occur, particularly if it contains an RCD.

-Figure A.1-3/K.66 - TN-S installation with earthed line conductor (MET installed outside the main a.c. service cabinet)
+Figure A.1-3 - TN-S installation with earthed line conductor (MET installed outside the main a.c. service cabinet)